rwanwork/sam2irs/README.md

 Introduction
 ------------

-sam2irs is a program for calculating intron retention scores (IRS') using input in the sequence alignment/map (SAM) format.
-It was developed using Perl but a C++ version is in development.
+This repository, **sam2irs**, consists of a set of programs for calculating intron retention scores (IRS') using aligned sequences in the sequence alignment/map (SAM) format as input.
+While the main script is called sam2irs, additional scripts have been included to supplement it.
+An accompanying script called irs2fasta takes the intronic regions and extracts the up and downstream sequences.

-This document accompanies:
+Besides this document, this repository contains the following:

   * source code in Perl,
+  * `environment.yml` file for creating a [conda](https://docs.conda.io/en/latest/) environment,
   * licensing information, and
   * a small data file for testing.